 One of my good friends, a single girl, who was working in the church office when I arrived at the college, was found to be pregnant.
 She was immediately dismissed from her position.
 The head pastors strongly suggested the expectant mother give up her baby for adoption so she could go into ministry.
 They deemed ‘ministry’ much more important than a ‘mere’ child.
 She gave birth to the baby, a beautiful little boy, and was in the process of deciding whether to keep him or not.
 She lived at home with her parents, so was not destitute or anything.

-Now it’s been 20 years, so this young guy’s name escapes me but upon learning this, and realizing there had been a coverup because of the shame, I just exclaimed, “But you two should have been married!”
+Now it’s been 20 years, but upon learning this, and realizing there had been a cover-up because of the shame, I just exclaimed, “But you two should have been married!”
 Instead of putting these two young people together, marrying them, and helping them to establish a life together, the pastors had forbidden them to have anything to do with each other lest they fall into more sin.
 Result: a child without a father, an unwed mother, and I found out later the man fell away from Christianity.
 Not only that, I received a desperate letter from my friend when I was back in Australia saying she was not coping at all with her situation.